theforeman/kafo/README.md

   * values specified on CLI
   * interactive mode arguments

+## Requirements

+Kafo is supported with Puppet versions 3 and 4.
+Puppet 2 is no longer supported in current versions, use an older version of Kafo or update Puppet.

+Puppet may be installed as a gem (add it to Gemfile) or through a package, including official AIO packages.

 ## How do I report bugs or contribute?

 You can find our redmine issue tracker [here](http://projects.theforeman.org/projects/kafo),